Clarifai/clarifai-nodejs-grpc/README.md

 There are two approaches to using this library: the dynamic and the static.
-The former has been around for a longer time, but latter provides type annotations via TypeScript declaration files which improves the IDE auto-completion experience.
-Otherwise approaches provide the exact same capabilities.
+The former has been around for a longer time, but latter provides type annotations via TypeScript declaration files which improves the IDE auto-completion experience to be more developer-friendly.
+Both approaches provide the exact same API capabilities.

 ### The dynamic approach